1911 Society

 Any East Tennessee State University student, domestic or international, who meets the eligibility requirements for their category are eligible to apply:

-- Undergraduate seniors who received their first baccalaureate degree in August or December 2021 or who will receive their degree in May 2022; or graduate students who received their first master’s or doctorate degree in August or December 2021 or who will receive their degree in May 2022; or pharmacy and medical students who will receive their degrees in May 2022.
+- Undergraduate seniors who received their baccalaureate degree in August or who will receive their degree in December 2024 or May 2025; or graduate students who received their master’s or doctorate degree in August or who will receive their degree in December 2024 or May 2025; or pharmacy and medical students who will receive their degrees in May 2025.

 - Eligible students will have a GPA at the time of application which reflects academic excellence, as well as personal achievements which demonstrate and support the mission and values of East Tennessee State University.